Cindy and Barrett with RV in Montrose

 Yes!
 You absolutely can live in an RV full-time!

-My husband and I have been living out of our fifth wheel full-time, with pets in tow, since 2018.
+My husband and I lived out of our fifth wheel full-time, with pets in tow, for three years.

 When we started our journey, we were RV newbies!
 We had no idea what we were doing.